jcvsite/solar-monitoring/README.md

 The script version is defined by the `__version__` variable in `main.py`.
 If `CHECK_FOR_UPDATES` is enabled, the script will:
 *   Require internet access.
-*   Fetch the latest script version from the `main` branch of the jcvsite/solar-monitoring repository.
+*   Fetch the latest script version from the `main` branch of your GitHub repository.
 *   Compare versions using the `packaging` library for accurate comparison (e.g., `1.10.0` > `1.9.0`).
 *   Log if an update is available.
 This check is non-blocking and will not prevent the script from running.